Phoenixzwh/ocds-guide-to-setting-up-mac/README.en.md

 brew install rbenv ruby-build
 ```

-Then you need to enable `rbenv` plugin of Oh-My-Zsh, or you need to add `eval "$(rbenv init -)"` to `~/.zshrc` or `~/.zprofile`
+Then add `rbenv` plugin in `~/.zshrc`, otherwise you need to manually add `eval "$(rbenv init -)"` to `~/zshrc` or `~/.zprofile` files.

-Sometimes projects will depend on unique Ruby versions, like: `ruby-2.1.0`, you should go checkout [rbenv-aliases](https://github.com/tpope/rbenv-aliases).
+Sometimes projects depend on strange version numbers like `ruby-2.1.0`, in which case you need [rbenv-aliases](https://github.com/tpope/rbenv-aliases) to help:

 ```sh
 brew install rbenv-aliases
 ```

-Alternatives: RVM, chruby.
-But as RVM is unable to be installed by brew, and it also changes a bunch of files without any respect, that's why I already gave RVM up. chruby is another light weight tool, and works perfactly with Oh-My-Zsh, it seems someone is using it in production enviroment.
+Alternatives include RVM, chruby.
+Because RVM cannot be installed via Homebrew and modifies many files without restraint during installation, I abandoned it early. chruby is also a lightweight tool that integrates perfectly with Oh My Zsh, and I see some production environments using it.

-### Ruby Daily Alias
+### Ruby Common Aliases

+> unverified
-Almost every Rubyist takes `bi` as alias of `bundle install`.
-Oh-My-Zsh provides `builder` plugin to setup a set of alias, like `bi`, `be`.
-Also allow you to run `rspec` directly, without any leading `be` or `bundle exec`.

-For a detailed list please go to <https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins/bundler>.
+Almost all Ruby developers will use `bi` as an alias for `bundle install`.
+Oh My Zsh provides the `bundler` plugin, which offers a set of aliases like `bi`, `be`.
+It also allows you to directly type `rspec` when running some common gems, without needing `be rspec` and so on.
+For specific commands included, please refer to [here](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/bundler).

-Zsh shell has special usage for `[` and `]`, so `rake task[parameter]` will fail, you need to run it like this: `rake task\[parameter\]` or `noglob rake task[parameter]`.
-However Oh-My-Zsh already solves it, using the buildin rake plugin: `brake task[parameter]`.
+Zsh has special handling for the `[` and `]` symbols, so when running `rake task[parameter]`, it will report an error.
+You need to change it to `rake task\[parameter\]` or `noglob rake task[parameter]`.
+However, Oh My Zsh has already seen through all this, and the built-in rake plugin has solved this problem: `brake task[parameter]`.

-Be aware of that, put `rake` after `bundler` when modifying the plugin settings in `~/.zshrc`, for example:
+When adding plugins, make sure to put `rake` after `bundler`, like this:

 ```
 plugins=(git z sublime history rbenv bundler rake)
 ```

 ### Node Version Manager

+> Replaced by asdf-vm

+> unverified

-There are many node version management tools.
-In here, I recommend nodenv, which is quite light and can be installed by brew.
+There are many Node.js version management tools.
+Common ones include the following:

 * [nodenv](https://github.com/nodenv/nodenv)

-  This tool is the same as rbenv, you can install it like this:
+  This tool is similar to rbenv, with exactly the same commands, installation and configuration.

   ```
   brew install nodenv
   ```

-  Then you need to add the following code into `~/zshrc` or `~/.zprofile`.
+  You need to manually add the following configuration to `~/.zshrc` or `~/.zprofile` files.

   ```sh
   export PATH="$HOME/.nodenv/bin:$PATH"